sci-42ver/SICP_SDF/sicp_notes.md

 - > In Chapter 3 we will return to message passing, and we will see that it can be a powerful tool for structuring simulation programs.
 - > or that change data structures, as we will see in Section 3.3
 - > substitution is no longer an adequate model of procedure application.
 (We will see why this is so in Section 3.1.3.)
-- > In Section 3.2 we will introduce such a model, together with an explanation of set! and local variables.
+- ~~> develop a new model of *procedure ap-plication*.
+In Section 3.2 we will introduce such a model, together with an explanation of set! and local variables.~~
+  See Figure 3.7~9 where 7 creates "local variables" and 8~9 do `set!`.
-- > since formal parameters are already local. is will be clearer aer the discussion of the environment model of evaluation in Section 3.2.
-(See also *Exercise 3.10*.)
+- ~~> since formal parameters are already local. is will be clearer aer the discussion of the environment model of evaluation in Section 3.2.
+(See also *Exercise 3.10*.)~~
+  Exercise 3.10 has `initial-amount`, `balance` and `amount` "formal parameters".
-- > In Section 3.2 we will see how environments play this role of “place” in our computational model.
+- ~~> Now a variable somehow refers to a *place where a value can be stored*, and the value stored at this place can change.
+In Section 3.2 we will see how environments play this role of “place” in our computational model.~~ i.e. frame -> bindings.
 - > e complexity of imperative programs becomes even worse if we consider applications in which several processes execute concurrently.
 We will return to this in Section 3.4
 - > In Section 3.3 we will see much more complex examples, such as “distinct” compound data structures that share parts
 - > execute concurrently.
 We will return to this in Section 3.4.
+- > how these returned values are passed from call to call; however, this is also an important aspect of the evaluation process, and we will return to it in detail in Chapter 5.
 ### 4
 - > nondeterministic evaluation in Chapter 4.
 - > for their contributions to the exposition of nondeterministic evaluation in Chapter 4.